JacobSwierstra/CS471-F22-Team17/README.md

 ## Project Name: Discord Music Bot

 ## Project Description:
-TBD (e.g., build a TBD app for TBD)
+A discord bot that joins your server and plays music (e.g., build a TBD app for TBD)

 ## Team Members: